chiselverify/documentation/presentations/WOSET2021_Fuzzing/Towards_Functional-Coverage_Driven_Fuzzing_for_Chisel_Designs.md

 3. run the fuzzer with the preexisting golden model.

 The verification plan is defined using a set of cover constructs which tell us which ranges of values we want to expect for each operation.
-Functional coverage allows us to have coarse and fine-grained coverage information about our test, which is beneficial for the input mutation.
+Functional coverage allows us to have both coarse and fine-grained coverage information about our test, which is beneficial for the input mutation.
 After the verification plan is defined, we define an input seed, here it simply computes 32 + 25.
 Finally we call the fuzzer by giving it the DUT, coverage reporter, golden model and then the output and seed file names.

 These initial tests have so far shown non-conclusive results, due to the fact that the fuzzer still only has deterministic mutation passes and thus can't really be compared to any other fuzzer yet.
 Work is being done on enabling the use of edge coverage on our fuzzer in order to compare it with the functional coverage counterpart.
 We expect that functional coverage will lead to a faster converging fuzzer, however the low effeciency of our Functional Coverage to still leaves a lot of room for improvement.

 ## Conclusion

-The paper we presented is a sketch of how to support testing and verification of digital designs described in Chisel with fuzzing driven by a data-filled metric.
+The paper we presented is a sketch of how to support testing and verification of digital designs described in Chisel with fuzzing driven by a hardware-centric metric.
 It is also a basis for a more detailed performance evaluation when all mutation techniques are added.
 Current work is also being done in extending the fuzzing methods for constrained random code generation.

 Here are the references for the fuzzers I presented.
 This fuzzer is part of the chiselVerify project which you can find on github.